 8.4 Ensuring Application in Practice

-Human factors issues are not as well catered for as they should be on most of the world’s roads, including those in HICs.
-A number of major in-depth crash investigations were carried out in the 1960s and 1970s that implicated road user behaviour as the main contributing factor in most crashes.
+Human Factors issues are not as well catered for as they should be on most of the world’s roads, including those in HICs.
+A number of major in-depth crash investigations were carried out in the 1960s and 1970s that implied that driving actions carried out by the road user as the main contributing factor in most crashes.
 More recently, it has come to be understood that many of these driving mistakes were as much due to deficiencies in the road system as to failings on the part of the driver.
-These included crashes due to inadequate sight distance, poor lighting at critical points, or road surfaces that provided less friction than the driver was expecting.
-These are very similar to the issues addressed by the three requirements of the PIARC HFPSP guide described in Introduction.
+These included crashes due to inadequate sight distance, poor lighting at critical points, poor transition zones, insufficient management of the field of view as well as misguiding drivers expectations and road surfaces that provided less friction than the driver was expecting.

-HICs may therefore have a large backlog of road deficiencies to rectify to ensure that human factors considerations are adequately addressed across their networks.
+HICs may therefore have a large backlog of road deficiencies to rectify to ensure that Human Factors needs of users are adequately integrated in their design standards and the practice to treat black spots and black lines across their networks.
 The same is likely to be true for LMICs.
 However, the road system cannot be brought up to standard unless the basic design tools – the road design standards and guidelines – take account of these issues.
-A recent PIARC study (PIARC, 2012b) suggests that there is a long way to go before this can be achieved.
+The PIARC study (PIARC, 2012b; PIARC, 2016) suggests that there is a long way to go before this can be achieved.

-An expert human factors group examined the design standards from nine HICs and LMICs from across the world and systematically compared the advice and procedures in each standard with the specific human factors requirements which arise from the three human factors requirements described in the PIARC HFPSP guide (see Key Sources on Human Factor and Road Design in Introduction).
+An expert Human Factors group examined the design standards from nine HICs and LMICs from across the world and systematically compared the advice and procedures in each standard with the specific Human Factors requirements which arise from the three Human Factors requirements described in the PIARC HFPSP guide (see Section 8.2).
 Requirement No.1, giving the driver sufficient time to react, was best catered for, with the specific driver needs being fully discussed in 49% of cases.
 Requirement No. 2, ensuring the road provides a safe field of view, was least well catered for, the specific needs being fully discussed in only 9% of cases.
 Requirement No. 3, that the road matches the road users’ expectations, was fully discussed in 34% of cases.

-It therefore appears that much work remains to be done to bring the world’s design standards up to a level where human factors issues are fully addressed and to bring the thinking of designers along with them.
+It therefore appears that much work remains to be done to bring the world’s design standards up to a level where Human Factors issues are fully addressed and to bring the thinking of designers along with them.
+Case studies from Canada and Iran present Road Safety Audits.

 Pathway to Effective Design for Road User Characteristics and Compliance

-- Where design standards already exist, review standards to ensure that current understanding of human factors is fully integrated.
+- Where design standards already exist, review standards to ensure that current understanding of Human Factors is fully integrated with the needs of transition and reaction time, the management of the field of view and a reliable pre-programming of driver's expectations.

 - Provide basic training for police and other enforcement officers in the Safe System and evidence-based enforcement principles and methods.